NativeScript/firebase/packages/firebase-admob/README.md

 # @nativescript/firebase-admob

-A plugin that allows you to to monetize your NativeScript app by integrating the [Google Mobile Ads SDK](https://developers.google.com/admob/android/sdk) into the app.
+A plugin that allows you to monetize your NativeScript app by integrating the [Google Mobile Ads SDK](https://developers.google.com/admob/android/sdk) into the app.

-Once the integration is complete, you can choose an ad format to get detailed implementation steps.
+> **Note:** Before you use this plugin, follow the instructions at [@nativescript/firebase-core](../firebase-core/) to setup your app for Firebase.

 The Google Mobile Ads SDK for NativeScript currently supports loading and displaying the following ads:
 - [Banner](#banner-ads)